prasannamus/SauceDemo/README.md

 ### Notes:
 - Traces and Videos are not handled as real time framework
 - Test Data Handling and Few other comments are not implemented completely.
+- Added Reports folder for the quick reference.